 Where renting a property and living on your own comes with various struggles, the biggest of which remain managing food, in hostels, thanks to an in-house cafe, food is no problem.

 If you are travelling solo, it makes sense to stay in a hostel.
 But if you are a group of 2 or more people, I suggest you rent an entire property and share the costs.
 Imagine renting a 3bhk for 16,000 Rupees and sharing it among 3 people.
 It will cost about 5000 Rupees a month per person.
 Sharing a property moreover means having the entire place for you.

 Renting A Property For Working Remotely In Mountains?

 It is possible to rent a one or two-bedroom flat/apartment too and have a home-like experience.

 In tourist towns like Manali and Dharamshala, it is possible to find a 1bhk for around 20 thousand Rupees for a month.
 A little outside of the tourist town, say about 5km outside of Manali and you can find something similar for a little cheaper.

 The 2bhk I’ve mentioned above, for example, that costs 16k for a month, is a big massive property with 2 liveable rooms, one store-room, a bathroom and a big open space outside.
 To make it better, it was all furnished include a hot shower, beds, a few storage boxes and a ready kitchen — in short, a sweet deal that needs some luck to find.

 Again, I know a lot of such places, especially in or around Manali that I can help you find and rent out.

-That’s all in this blog on tips and suggestions relating to leaving the city life and relocate and work from the mountains.
+That’s all in this blog on tips and suggestions relating to leaving the city life and relocating and working from the mountains.
 If you’ve more suggestions/inputs please leave a comment below.

 Again, if you want me to help you find a place like mine, you can contact me on Instagram/Facebook (same name FOOTLOOSE DEV) or write to me an email at firstname.lastname@example.org